-If you’re hesitant to give up a lot of storage space – say, in a master bathroom where you don’t have a lot of room for supplementary storage, or if you just have a lot of toiletries you want to keep in a closed cabinet, you aren’t out of luck.
-Models like this Premier vanity from the Wyndham Collection offer the best of both worlds.
-Only slightly elevated from the floor, it feels a little more furniture-like than a traditional cabinet, but doesn’t sacrifice nearly as much space to open storage.
-Instead, it provides plenty of drawers and cabinets for two, while keeping the center portion of the vanity open for storing all those cushy white towels and keeping that spa-like look and feel.
+If you’re hesitant to give up a lot of storage space – say, in a master bathroom where you don’t have a lot of room for supplementary storage, or if you just have a lot of toiletries you want to keep in a closed cabinet, you aren’t out of luck – it’s possible to find vanities that offer the best of both worlds.
+Look for an open shelf design that has lots of shelf space on it (not necessarily just a flat bottom), and (or only, on a full sized cabinet), open storage cubbies for storing all those cushy white towels and keeping that spa-like look and feel.

 For any type of spa style bathroom vanity – open shelf or otherwise – one of the best ways to evoke a natural, earthy feeling is to opt for lots of wood in a neutral finish.
 Actual hotels and spas put wood all over the place: in saunas, the floors for showers, on the walls, ceiling beams, and so on.
 Bare wood is a riskier choice for a home bathroom, and one that can be a little harder to find, but if you want a relatively safe (read: waterproof) option, look for blonde or natural finished vanities.
 The soft sandy wood color pairs beautifully with white towels, natural stone, and green glass (or even live plants!) and offers its own warm, natural presence that’s perfect for a spa style bathroom.